Bring the past alive in your classroom

 - Can be used to teach American history from Jamestown to the Civil War, social studies, civics, and careers in history fields, with cross-curricular ties to language arts, science, math, art, and music.

-- Colonial Williamsburg’s Institute for Teacher Professional Development has 30 years’ experience creating engaging, high-quality materials by teachers for teachers.
+- Colonial Williamsburg’s Teacher Institute has 30 years’ experience creating engaging, high-quality materials by teachers for teachers.

 - Searchable by keyword and browsable by era, theme, and subject.